ilikerustoo/zainbaq_site/content/project/project1.md

 ---
-title: "Project 1"
+title: "FindARoommate"
-description: "Lorem ipsum dolor sit amet"
+description: "Developed a web application that aids the user in finding a place to live. "
 repo: "#" # delete this line if you want blog-like posts for projects
-tags: ["go", "golang", "hugo"]
+tags: ["housing", "find a roommate", "roommate"]
 weight: 1
 draft: false
 ---